DVWORKSHOPS.COM

 Working for the Associated Press, I used a Liveu broadcast unit to "go live" for 6 hours non-stop covering the Trump visit to San Diego, California.
 My footage was used by the BBC, CBS, FOX and more.
 One website that streamed the AP live feed had 30,000 viewers watching.

 It always get's scary the last hour of any protest where there are massive amounts of Police Force.
-The police fired Pepper Spray "bullets" at the press and protestors, and continuously charged at us shouting "move-back
+The police fired Pepper Spray "bullets" at the press and protestors, and continuously charged at us shouting "move-back ", even though it was a mostly peaceful crowd.

 Here are some tips if you are covering large protests with big police actions.